 In this step-by-step we will learn how to infuse coconut oil with cannabis concentrates.
+Keep track of this recipe in a handy-dandy cannabis journal.
 Any type of wax, shatter, budder or crumble will be effective in this formula.
 To figure out the potency of our formulation, the percentage of total THC in the wax needs to be accounted for.
 (This will include the total amount of both THC-A and THC in the concentrate) We will learn how decarboxylate, or activate the THC-A by removing the acid later in this guide.
 For example, if 1 gram of concentrate is 70% total THC, then there is approximately 700mg THC in the gram.
 (1 gram = 1000milligrams.
 1000mg x 70% THC = 700mg THC) ½ gram of concentrate with 60% total THC would contain 300mg THC.

 This coconut oil infusion can be used in place of coconut oil in a cooking recipe.
 Coconut oil is also a substitute for butter in baking recipes.
 The coconut oil made will be extremely versatile.
 We chose coconut oil in this procedure because coconut oil contains a large amount of saturated fat.
 Cannabinoids in cannabis bind well to this kind of fat, making the infusion more bioavailable and potent.